ashtonw7/writing-with-no-purpose/posts/turkey.md

 We were not aware that not only did the turkey know how to use a gun, but it had used one to rob several local businesses.

 We were not aware that the turkey had a history of giving bad checks to its landlord.
-In the future we will run a credit check against the turkeys.
+In the future, we will run a credit check against the turkeys.

 We were not aware of the turkey’s questionable search history.